 How do I spend money without selling my crypto?

 Two approaches.
 First: hold stablecoins (USDC/USDT) separately from your investment stack and spend those through any crypto card.
-Second: use a crypto-backed credit card like Nexo or Avici that lets you borrow against your BTC/ETH at 0% interest (up to a limit) - you spend borrowed fiat while your crypto stays as collateral.
+Second: use a crypto-backed credit card like Nexo or Avici that lets you borrow against your BTC/ETH at 1.9-13.9% APR (depending on loyalty tier) - you spend borrowed fiat while your crypto stays as collateral.
+Nexo also offers Zero-Interest Credit (ZiC) with 0% interest but structured collar terms that cap upside on BTC/ETH collateral.

 Is spending stablecoins a taxable event?